First Things First: Have a Meeting with Yourself!

 What Do I Intend To Do With The Proceeds of the Sale?

 You likely already have a wealth advisor guiding your investments and financial goals.
 That person can help you answer this and other important financial questions.

-These are your objectives for the sale of your business.
+These answers that you penciled together are your objectives for the sale of your business.
 Hold firm to them throughout, unless presented with an overwhelming case for change.
-These “guiding tenets” will make the entire process run more smoothly.
+These “guiding tenets” will make the entire process of selling your business run more smoothly.

 Our process begins with a thorough analysis of your company, the competitive environment and the market in which it operates.
 Tobin & Company then identifies potential market opportunities to best realize client objectives.

 We develop comprehensive, acclaimed marketing materials, including an Information Memorandum and an Executive Summary, depicting the company’s strengths and investment highlights.

 Identification of qualified buyers

 We resourcefully create a broad list of targeted buyers through our extensive knowledge and our databases of strategic and financial acquirers worldwide.

 To execute the final sale, TOBIN works closely with our client to evaluate all viable offers.
 We represent our client’s best interest from the initiation of negotiations, through due diligence and finally to consummation of a transaction.